petrbol/RouterConfigurationTool/README.md

 * VPP capable hardware
 * Multicore CPU (4 or more cores for better results)
 * Hardware with DPDK capable interface
-* Minimum 2 ethernet interface (one for VPP and one for management)
+* Minimum 2 ethernet interface (one for VPP and one for management). (note: You can also use the management port in vpp, but you lose management port accessibility.)

 ### Installation
 1. install Debian 11